Apache Kafka: History

-The consumer and producer APIs are decoupled from the core functionality of Kafka through an underlying messaging protocol.
-This allows writing compatible API layers in any programming language that are as efficient as the Java APIs bundled with Kafka.
-The Apache Kafka project maintains a list of such third party APIs.
+Operation

+Apache Kafka is a distributed log-based messaging system that guarantees ordering within individual partitions rather than across the entire topic.
+Unlike queue-based systems, Kafka retains messages in a durable, append-only log, allowing multiple consumers to read at different offsets.
+Kafka uses manual offset management, giving consumers control over retries and failure handling.
+If a consumer fails to process a message, it can delay committing the offset, preventing further progress in that partition while other partitions remain unaffected.
+This partition-based design enables fault isolation and parallel processing while allowing ordering to be maintained within partitions, depending on consumer handling.

+In 2025, Apache Kafka introduced "Queues for Kafka", adding share groups as an alternative to consumer groups.
+This feature enables queue-like semantics where consumers can cooperatively process records from the same partitions, with individual message acknowledgment and delivery tracking.
+Unlike traditional consumer groups where partitions are exclusively assigned, share groups allow the number of consumers to exceed partition count, making it ideal for work-queue patterns while maintaining Kafka's durability and scalability benefits.
+This development addresses the common challenge of "over-partitioning" that many Kafka users face.

 Kafka APIs

 Connect API

 Kafka Connect (or Connect API) is a framework to import/export data from/to other systems.
 It was added in the Kafka 0.9.0.0 release and uses the Producer and Consumer API internally.
 The Connect framework itself executes so-called "connectors" that implement the actual logic to read/write data from other systems.
-The Connect API defines the programming interface that must be implemented to build a custom connector.
-Many open source and commercial connectors for popular data systems are available already.
-However, Apache Kafka itself does not include production ready connectors.

 Streams API

 Kafka Streams (or Streams API) is a stream-processing library written in Java.
 It was added in the Kafka 0.10.0.0 release.
 The library allows for the development of stateful stream-processing applications that are scalable, elastic, and fully fault-tolerant.
 The main API is a stream-processing domain-specific language (DSL) that offers high-level operators like filter, map, grouping, windowing, aggregation, joins, and the notion of tables.
 Additionally, the Processor API can be used to implement custom operators for a more low-level development approach.
 The DSL and Processor API can be mixed, too.
 For stateful stream processing, Kafka Streams uses RocksDB to maintain local operator state.
 Because RocksDB can write to disk, the maintained state can be larger than available main memory.
 For fault-tolerance, all updates to local state stores are also written into a topic in the Kafka cluster.
 This allows recreating state by reading those topics and feed all data into RocksDB.
-The latest version of Streams API is 2.8.0.
-The link also contains information about how to upgrade to the latest version.

-Version compatibility

-Up to version 0.9.x, Kafka brokers are backward compatible with older clients only.
-Since Kafka 0.10.0.0, brokers are also forward compatible with newer clients.
-If a newer client connects to an older broker, it can only use the features the broker supports.
-For the Streams API, full compatibility starts with version 0.10.1.0: a 0.10.1.0 Kafka Streams application is not compatible with 0.10.0 or older brokers.

-Performance

-Monitoring end-to-end performance requires tracking metrics from brokers, consumer, and producers, in addition to monitoring ZooKeeper, which Kafka uses for coordination among consumers.
-There are currently several monitoring platforms to track Kafka performance.
-In addition to these platforms, collecting Kafka data can also be performed using tools commonly bundled with Java, including JConsole.